bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

   // On usage, call `track` to let Bucket know that a user interacted with the feature track();

-  // The `value` is a user-supplied value in Bucket that can be dynamically evaluated
+  // The `payload` is a user-supplied JSON in Bucket that is dynamically picked
-  // with respect to the current context.
-Here, it is assumed that one could either get
+  // out depending on the user/company.
-  // a config value that matches the context or use a default. const question = value?.question ??
+  const question = value?.question ??
 "Tell us what you think of Huddles";

   // Use `requestFeedback` to create "Send feedback" buttons easily for specific